oobabooga/text-generation-webui/docs/Image Generation Tutorial.md

 After that, your prompts will be automatically updated by the LLM each time you generate an image.
 If you use a "Sequential Count" value greater than 1, a new prompt will be created for each sequential batch.

-The improvement in creativity is striking:
+The improvement in creativity is striking (prompt: `Photo of a beautiful woman at night under moonlight`):

 <img  alt="comparison_collage" src="https://github.com/user-attachments/assets/67884832-2800-41cb-a146-e88e25af89c4" />